-Bryan and his wife Kym Mitchell recently celebrated 23 years of marriage.
-They are blessed to have four children ranging in ages from 9 to 18.
+Bryan and his wife Kym Mitchell recently celebrated 25 years of marriage.
+They are blessed to have four children.

 Over the years Bryan has served on various boards of community organisations and was a sessional lecturer in Business Law at Christian Heritage College for a number of years.

 Bryan’s interests include singing, camping, keeping fit and enjoying a good T-bone steak.

 As a longtime Accredited Specialist in succession law, Mehera feels privileged to be practising in a field that not only continues to inspire and surprise her but where she can really make a difference to people’s lives every day.